 Instructions: Sign below to finalize response and submit this document as part of the response to the RFP.
 Upload or attach an organizational chart or list of principals that you are certifying for below.

-Minnesota Statutes 16B.981 Subd.
+Minnesota Statutes 16B.981, subd.
 2 (6) requires that no current principals of a grantee have been convicted of a felony financial crime in the last 10 years.
 A principal is defined as a public official, a board member, or staff (paid or volunteer) with the authority to access funds provided by this grant opportunity or to determine how those funds are used.

 By signing here, I warrant that no current principal of my organization has been convicted of a felony financial crime in the last 10 years.